-The English National Cross Country Championships , 2020, take place at Woolaton Park, Nottingham on Saturday 22nd February - ENTRY DEADLINE Friday 10th January.
+The English National Cross Country Championships , 2020, take place at Woolaton Park, Nottingham on Saturday 22nd February - ENTRY DEADLINE has now passed on Friday 10th January.

 Somerset County XC Championships, 2019, were held as part of the Tri-County Championships at the University of Bath On 1st December.
 See brief report and the photos from the races here

 Sunday 5th January at Aldon Hill, Yeovil – South West XC Championships.
 Report & photos awaited from a parent who was present - please send to Paul.

 Sunday May 29th 100km Wessex Ridgeway Relay - Run as a true relay with a baton passed from 1 runner to the next.
 2 Harrier teams being entered by Team Manager Peter Clothier.
 Speak to him ASAP if interested.
 Paid up Harriers are free in this event as the Club pays the entry fee for them.